Ruskin (surname)

-Ruskin, also Russkin, Russkina, Ruskina, is a surname can be of English, Scottish, French, Danish, German or Jewish origin which occurs especially in Russia, United States and some Asian countries.
+Ruskin, also Russkin, Russkina, Ruskina, is a surname of English, Scottish, French, Danish, German origin, thought to come from Old Norse plus Northern Old English elements, referring to rush plants (the reeds that grow in wetlands).
+Another etymology is as variant spelling of topographic or geographic names.
+In Russia, United States and some Asian countries it is often a surname of those with Jewish background.